arnstein/aws-iot-device-sdk-rust/README.md

 # Usage

-There's several ways of using this crate.

-1. Using the AWSIoTAsyncClient event broadcast
-Create an AWSIoTAsyncClient, then spawn a thread where it listens to incoming events with listen((eventloop, event_sender)).
+1. Using the AWSIoTAsyncClient and event broadcast Create an AWSIoTAsyncClient, then spawn a thread where it listens to incoming events with listen((eventloop, event_sender)).
 The incoming messages received in this thread will be broadcast to all the receivers.
 To acquire a new receiver, call client.get_receiver().
 Example: